Cognitive and Occupational Performance Laboratory

 General Laboratory Description

 Dr. Foster directs the Cognitive and Occupational Performance Laboratory, which generates knowledge to guide the development of more effective and comprehensive rehabilitation programs for individuals with Parkinson disease or other neurodegenerative disorders and cognitive dysfunction.
 Rigorous translational approaches are used to understand functional cognition, occupational performance and participation in these conditions and to develop and test complex behavioral interventions to support them.
-The lab has collaborations that capitalize on its expertise related to cognition, Parkinson disease and occupational performance and is involved in the program development and evaluation efforts of the St. Louis Chapter of the American Parkinson Disease Association (APDA).
+The lab has collaborations that capitalize on its expertise related to cognition, Parkinson disease and occupational performance, partners with the American Parkinson Disease Association (APDA) Missouri Chapter, and devotes a considerable amount of effort toward community engagement and health and research equity.

 General Description of Student Activities

-Students will have the opportunity to participate in lab activities such as literature reviews; study management; data collection, entry and analysis; scientific writing and presenting; and interacting with and testing study participants.
-They will work with individuals with neurological disorders and their families, other scientists and clinicians (neurologists, psychiatrists, psychologists, neuroscientists), and community organizations such as the St. Louis Chapter of the APDA.
+Students will have the opportunity to participate in lab activities such as literature reviews; study management; data collection, entry and analysis; scientific writing and presenting; interacting with and testing study participants; and attending community events.
+They will gain exposure to individuals with neurological disorders and their families, other scientists and clinicians (neurologists, psychiatrists, psychologists, neuroscientists), and community organizations such as the APDA Missouri Chapter.
 They will develop an understanding of the effects of neurodegenerative disorders on occupational performance and participation and investigate evidence-based intervention approaches to address them.
 The primary focus of many of Dr. Foster’s studies is cognition in Parkinson disease, but it is possible for student projects to investigate other topics and populations.
 Time requirements are in line with the Program in Occupational Therapy expectations.

 Examples of Projects